Waves for change – Youth for Baltic 2025

 Afternoon: Hands-on Exploration

-- Exploring with dip nets and underwater drone
+- Exploring with dip nets, waders and underwater scopes

 - Supported by nature project – etablishing stone reefs for greater biodiversity